MARQUEZ93/twitterAPI/README.md

 * [FlickRaw](https://rubygems.org/gems/flickraw/versions/0.9.9) - Ruby gem to make API calls to Flickr API
 * [Heroku](https://twitterflickrapi.herokuapp.com/) - Host that builds the project for production
 * [Postman](https://www.getpostman.com/) - Allowed me to test API calls before writing the code in Rails.
+* [Bootstrap](https://www.npmjs.com/package/react-bootstrap-table-next) - Styled the data in a table.

 ## My Thoughts
 1) This was my first experience with OAuth.
 Rather than write my own OAuth requests, I used Ruby gems recommended by both respective APIs.